High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Numerical examples

-Next, absolute displacement errors of this simple pendulum using four high-order accurate algorithms (SUCIn) are given in Fig.~\ref{fig:simPen2}, where two expected facts are revealed.
-One is that when using the same time step size the higher-order accurate integration algorithms generally perform better than the lower-order ones for solving nonlinear dynamics.
-It is necessary to point out that such an advantage of high-order algorithms is at the cost of more computational costs and coding complexity.
-When adopting the integration step size as $ \dt=0.01\times n $ where $ n $ denotes the number of sub-steps, SUCIn predicts larger absolute errors but still follow the same tendency as those in Fig.~\ref{fig:simPen2}.
-The other is that the non-dissipative ($ \rhoinf=1 $) case produces significantly fewer numerical errors than other dissipative cases since there are no spurious high-frequency components in this simple pendulum.
+Fig.~\ref{fig:simPen2} presents the absolute displacement errors associated with the novel high-order algorithms, SUCI$n$, for the analysis of the simple pendulum.
+Two notable observations emerge from the results.
+Firstly, when employing the same time step size, the higher-order algorithms consistently outperform the lower-order ones for this nonlinear example.
+It is imperative to emphasize that this enhanced performance of high-order algorithms comes at the expense of heightened computational demands and increased coding complexity.
+In instances where the time step size is set as $ \dt=0.01\times n $, with $ n $ representing the number of sub-steps, the SUCI$n$ algorithms exhibit larger absolute errors.
+Nevertheless, they produce a consistent trend with the outcomes depicted in Fig.~\ref{fig:simPen2}.
+Secondly, it is noteworthy that the non-dissipative scheme, characterized by $ \rhoinf=1 $, yields significantly fewer numerical errors in comparison to the dissipative ones.
+This discrepancy arises due to the absence of spurious high-frequency components in this simple pendulum.